 The ICO has also produced dedicated guidance for small and medium sized buisnesses to prepare for a no deal exit here.

-The end of the free movement of people: When the UK leaves the EU the free movement of people will end.
-This will have consequences for EU citizens resident in the UK and those who come to the UK after a no deal exit.
+The end of the free movement of people: Following the end of the transition period, the free movement of people will end.

 For those EU citizens who have not confirmed their status a no deal exit is likely to cause significant confusion and we strongly recommend the business leaders make EU citizens aware of the UK Government’s EU Settlement Scheme ahead the exit day (the settlement scheme can be found here).

-For information on EU citizens coming to the UK after a no deal exit day, for example coming to the UK to visit, study, work or join family, please see the following Government advice here.
-This arrangement will enable EU nationals to continue to travel on a short-term basis for work or to provide ‘fly-in fly-out’ services in the UK after a no deal Brexit.
+For information on EU citizens coming to the UK after the end of the transition period, for example coming to the UK to visit, study, work or join family, please see the following Government advice here.
+This arrangement will enable EU nationals to continue to travel on a short-term basis for work or to provide ‘fly-in fly-out’ services in the UK after the end of the transition period.
 This interim arrangement will be in place until the new UK immigration system comes into effect in 2021.

 Please note that Irish citizens do not need to take any action to confirm their status and will continue to be allowed to live and work in the UK as before due to arrangements under the Common Travel Area.
 Government guidance on this can be read here.

-Exporting and importing goods to and from the EU: If the UK is to leave the EU on no deal the UK will immediately leave the EU customs union and single market.
+Exporting and importing goods to and from the EU: After the end of the transition period, the UK will immediately leave the EU customs union and single market.

 This means that the free flow of goods will cease requiring the imposition of tariffs and checks on goods travelling into the EU.
 The CBI in it’s What comes next: the business analysis for a no deal Brexit outlines from page 31 the impacts of new customs checks and tariffs (this document can be viewed here).